masolimano/maneage/README-pipeline.md

      through the `reproduce/config/pipeline/INPUTS.mk` file.
 It is best to gather all the information regarding all the input datasets into this one central file.
-To ensure that the proper dataset is being downloaded and used by the pipeline, its best to also get an MD5 checksum (https://en.wikipedia.org/wiki/MD5) of the file and include that in thsi file so you can check it in the pipeline.
+To ensure that the proper dataset is being downloaded and used by the pipeline, it is also recommended get an [MD5 checksum](https://en.wikipedia.org/wiki/MD5) of the file and
+     include that in `INPUTS.mk` so you can check it in the pipeline.
 The preparation of the input datasets is done in `reproduce/src/make/download.mk`.
 Have a look there to see how these values are to be used.
 This information about the input datasets is also used in the initial `configure` script (to inform the users), so also modify that file.
+You can find all occurrences of the template dataset with the command below and replace it with your input's dataset.

+     ```shell
+     $ grep -ir wfpc2 ./*
+     ```

  - **Delete dummy parts (can be done later)**: The template pipeline contains some parts that are only for the initial/test run, mainly as